-During 2009, Ray and Jeff, equal general partners, each contribute \$1,000 to form Shade Tree Venture.
+Ray and Jeff, equal general partners, each contribute \$1,000 to form Shade Tree Venture.
 Deb, the sole limited partner, contributes \$18,000.
-The partnership uses \$10,000 for miscellaneous expenses and borrows \$90,000 on a recourse basis to purchase partnership property.
+The partnership uses \$10,000 for miscellaneous expenses and borrows \$90,000 to purchase partnership property.
+Assume the loan is a recourse debt because Ray and Jeff are personally liable for it.
 The remaining \$10,000 is used to pay start-up costs.

-Under a constructive no value liquidation, Ray and Jeff, as general partners, are obligated to contribute \$45,000 each to satisfy the liability and are each allocated \$45,000 of the liability for basis purposes.
+Under a constructive no value liquidation, Ray and Jeff, as general partners, are obligated to contribute \$45,000 each to satisfy the recourse liability and are each allocated \$45,000 of the liability for basis purposes.
 As a limited partner, Deb is not obligated to make any contribution to pay the recourse debt and is, therefore, not allocated any of the debt for basis purposes.